School Handbook

 Any student in grades one through eight who earns two failing grades for the year will be retained.
 If a student fails a grade twice, he will not be allowed to re-enroll.

-Any student in grades nine through twelve who fails a core subject or non-elective (see following page) will be required to obtain a passing grade in order to graduate.
+Any student in grades nine through twelve who fails a core subject or non-elective (see following sections) will be required to obtain a passing grade in order to graduate.

 SUMMER SCHOOL

 Summer school is a requirement for students in grades seven through twelve who fail a subject that is a prerequisite for promotion to the next grade.
-Students in the seventh and eighth grade who fail two subjects may attend summer school for reinforcement; however, this will not allow them to be promoted to the next grade.
 Any student participating in Summer School must be registered at CCS for the coming school year.

 RANK IN CLASS